prasann/spellmaster-quiz/src/prd.md

 - **Bug Fixes**: Fixed comparison logic in Partial Spelling Mode to correctly validate user input against the full word

 ## Reflection
-- This approach uniquely combines audio and visual learning modalities, catering to different learning styles.
+- This approach uniquely combines audio and visual learning modalities with contextual hints, catering to different learning styles.
 - We've assumed a specific difficulty level that may need adjustment based on user feedback.
 - Adding customizable word lists or difficulty progression would make this solution truly exceptional.